xia0pin9/jscanvas/Project/README.txt

 JSCanvas
 ========

-INTRODUCTION:
+1. INTRODUCTION:

-JSCanvas is a bottom-up front-end web based data display domain specific language.
-JSCanvas is built upon HTML, Javascript and Highcharts 3.0 jQuery charting library aim at supporting an easy-to-use clean code data display language.
+   JSCanvas is a bottom-up domain specific language, which is specialized for the domain of web based data display.
+JSCanvas is mainly built upon jQuery, Highcharts, and Bootstrap libraries, aim at supporting an easy-to-use clean code data display language.

-DEMO:

-DOCUMENTATION:
+2. DOCUMENTATION:

    JSCanvas includes six components.
 There are FORM, TABLE, LINECHART, COLUMNCHART, PIECHART and SPLINECHART.
-In order to apply this DSL, first we need to include jQuery, Bootstrap, and Highcharts library in the page, which is included in 'js' folder.
-And includes 'JSCanvas.js' as well.
+In order to apply this DSL, first we need to include jQuery, Bootstrap, and Highcharts library in the page, which is put under 'js' folder.
+And of course include 'jscanvas.js' as well.
+Bootstrap provides an nice front-end web developing framework, we can present wonderful bootstrap-style graphical components through calling of particular class name.

    The language should be used in HTML page and put between '<p></p>' and start with '@'.

   (1) With JSCanvas, we can create a table or form using keyword 'CREATE' the grammar is:

 		CREATE (TABLE | FORM) WITH 'data' AT '#container';

    'data' is an array veriable that specifies the graphical content you want to present. '#container' is the DOM element with id of "container" in HTML that specifies the location where you want to create this table or from.

    For example, if we want create a table, we can simply create a '<div id = "container">' at the desired location and define an array of data specifying what kind of information we want to present:

 	data = [
 		thead =>